 This is the second chapter in the body of the document.
 It provides an exhaustive review of all related literature to the topic.
 The review typically utilizes a deductive approach as it starts on a broad spectrum and narrows to the specific problem.
-The review is divided into many organized subchapters.
+The review is divided into many organized sub-sections.
 It is helpful to have your chair and possibly committee review an annotated outline of the chapter prior to writing.
 The majority of references and citations are used in this chapter.
-Works cited in Chapters IV or V should be cited in Chapter II also.